grew-nlp/grew_doc/content/doc/wip.md

 # New clustering keys

 ⚠️ This page describes work in progress.
-The features mentionned here may change. ⚠️
+The features mentioned here may change. ⚠️

 In the current online version of Grew-match a few new clustering keys are available.
 The syntax used both in the way the keys are written and how the clusters are named is subject to change.
-There is a dicsussion [in this GitHub issue](https://github.com/grew-nlp/grew/issues/32) where you can give your opinion about these choices.
+There is a discussion [in this GitHub issue](https://github.com/grew-nlp/grew/issues/32) where you can give your opinion about these choices.

 ---